 Consciously Caring for Your Mind:

-- Commit Yourself to Lifelong Learning: One of the most important care-taking strategies for the mind is committing one’s self to habit of life-long learning.
-It is certain that the practice of continuously expanding your knowledge base, in both familiar and unfamiliar subjects, will have a profoundly positive affect on your cognitive wellbeing.
+- Commit Yourself to Lifelong Learning: One of the most important care-taking strategies for the mind is committing one’s self to the habit of lifelong learning.
+It is certain that the practice of continuously expanding your knowledge base, in both familiar and unfamiliar subjects, will have a profoundly positive effect on your cognitive well-being.
 Just by making the commitment to learn something new by reading a few pages each day, you will be able to keep your mind sharp and healthy.

 - Ask Yourself Conscious Questions Each Day: There are a seemingly endless variety of topics that we can consciously bring up and analytically explore.
 To care for the mind, you may want to start asking yourself daily conscious questions that are designed to change your limiting beliefs, challenge your misperceptions, and increase the levels of fulfillment you enjoy.
 A few examples of these questions may be ‘What am I grateful for?‘, ‘What am I excited about in my life?’, and ‘Why is it important for me to offer compassion to all?’.
 You can start the process by asking yourself one conscious question in the morning and one in the evening that you analytically explore for a few minutes at a time.

 - Improve Your Diet and Get Physically Active: Just as the body was the easiest personal aspect to describe, it is also the easiest aspect to give sound care-taking advice for.
 It is widely known that by equally committing one’s self to a healthy diet and exercise habits, individuals can enjoy the benefits that come from a healthy body.
 You can best care for your body by reducing your intake of unwholesome foods, increasing your consumption of fruits and vegetables, and finding physical fitness activities that you wholeheartedly enjoy.